This page is intended as a survey of some capabilities of the lmf code. For an overview of lmf, see this page.

 Also lmf’s augmentation procedure is different from the conventional one.
 This is discussed in detail in Section 3.6 of Ref.
 2.

 You can run lmf in band mode to generate energy bands along lines or planes, as explained in this tutorial.
 This mode is also useful to generate, e.g. Fermi surfaces as shown in this tutorial.
 Particularly useful are the color weights.

 There is a script (bandedge) that uses lmf’s band-generating feature to find band edges and effective masses in insulators, as explained in this tutorial.

 Partial DOS and Mulliken analysis

-lmf can generate partial DOS within augmentation spheres, and construct a Mulliken analysis.
+lmf can generate partial densities-of-states within augmentation spheres, and construct a Mulliken analysis.
 DOS can be resolved by site, by site and l, or by site and lm.
 These options are invoked through command-line switches.
 For illustrations, invoke

 fp/test/test.fp co 2 fp/test/test.fp fe 2